Using unmanned aerial vehicles to assess the thermal impacts of dams.

 Funded PhD Project (European/UK Students Only)

-Human activities and infrastructure have large, negative consequences on freshwater species and ecosystems.
-Until now, however, little is known how global consequences of human activities, such as climate change, interact with local human activities (such as pollution and the construction of dams), to impact freshwater species.
-To address this major research issue, the student will take advantage of new-generation thermal sensors mounted to Unmanned Aerial Vehicles (UAVs; drones) to rapidly assess fine scale thermal habitat variation in human-modified and unmodified rivers and ponds, under a variety of climatic conditions.
-The student will then develop new approaches to estimate water column temperatures from the sensor data, and will furthermore conduct experiments and observational studies to examine how species respond to such fine-scale thermal variation.
+The student will take advantage of new-generation thermal sensors mounted to Unmanned Aerial Vehicles (UAVs; drones) to rapidly assess fine scale thermal habitat variation in human-modified and unmodified rivers, under a variety of climatic conditions.
+The student will then develop new approaches to estimate water column temperatures from the sensor data, and conduct experimental and observational studies to examine how species respond to such fine-scale thermal variation.
 Data collected in Scotland will be used to determine ecologically-relevant flow regimes for salmon below dams.
-For this, the student will work closely with external cosupervisors at the Scottish energy company SSE and Scottish fisheries boards to ensure that the findings are taken up by dam operators.
-The student will also have the opportunity to develop novel conceptual advances in freshwater thermal ecology, and to conduct fieldwork abroad to generate more general conclusions about thermal consequences of dams globally (e.g., under collaboration with researchers in Spain, Ghana, Malaysia, and Finland).
+For this, the student will work closely with external co-supervisors at the Scottish energy company SSE and Scottish fisheries boards to ensure that the findings are taken up by dam operators.
+The student will also have the opportunity to develop novel conceptual advances in freshwater thermal ecology, and to conduct fieldwork abroad to develop more general conclusions about thermal consequences of dams globally (in collaboration with researchers in Spain, Ghana, Malaysia, and Finland).

-This fully funded, interdisciplinary project is co-supervised between the School of Biological Sciences and the School of Geosciences at the University of Aberdeen.
+This fully funded, interdisciplinary project is co-supervised between the School of Biological Sciences and the School of Geosciences at the University of Aberdeen, and the School of Environmental and Geographical Sciences at the University of Nottingham (Malaysia Campus).
 The student will be externally supervised by scientists at Buglife (UK’s major invertebrate conservation organisation), SSE (the largest dam operator in Scotland), directors of local fisheries boards, and drone operators from Bristow UAV (a major commercial drone operator).
 The student will also have opportunities to build relationships with international academic collaborators in exciting research locations abroad.

 We are looking for a very highly motivated, independent, and enthusiastic candidate, preferably with a MSc (Distinction) degree in ecology, the geosciences, engineering, or mathematics.
 We would also consider applicants with a First Class BSc honours degree.
-An excellent grasp of some combination of skills across freshwater invertebrate identification, statistical analysis, programming, GIS, and geo-statistical analysis is also highly desirable.
+An excellent grasp of some combination of: freshwater invertebrate identification, statistical analysis, programming, GIS, or geo-statistical analysis is also highly desirable.
 Training in the technologies and necessary statistical approaches will be provided.
 We welcome informal inquiries in advance of the application deadline; these should be sent to Dr. Lesley Lancaster at

 [Email Address Removed].